 tour of the halls of residence

-The campus and accommodation tours are led by student ambassadors so you will have plenty of opportunity to talk about the School and life in Birmingham from their point of view.
+The campus and accommodation tours are led by student ambassadors so you will have plenty of opportunity to talk about the School, the course and life in Birmingham from their point of view.

 You are welcome to bring family with you.
-However, as space is limited, for example on the accommodation tour minibus, priority goes to applicants.
-There is no dress code for AVD and you should dress so that you feel comfortable, which might mean skirt and blouse, jacket and tie, or jeans and t-shirt.
+However, as space is limited, for example on the accommodation tour transport, priority goes to applicants.
+There is no dress code for AVD and you should dress so that you feel comfortable.

 If you are invited to an AVD, it means that we are going to recommend that the University makes you an offer.
 We believe that AVDs are an excellent way of helping you to choose which university you want to go to and we strongly encourage you to come if you are invited.